strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/code/frontend/wysiwyg.md

 2. In `./src/admin/extensions`, create a new `components` subfolder.

 3. In `./src/admin/extensions/components`, create a new component file (e.g. `MyNewWysiwyg.js`) and add your logic here.
-This file will be used to replace the default WYSIWYG.
+This file will be used to replace the default WYSIWYG editor.

 4. Rename the `./src/admin/app.example.js` file from Strapi v3 to `./src/admin/app.js`.

-5. In `./src/admin/app.js`:
+5. Update `./src/admin/app.js` with all of the following modifications:

     * Import the new WYSIWYG component created at step 3.
     * Inject the new WYSIWYG component by using the `addFields()` method inside the `bootstrap` lifecycle of the application. `addFields()` accepts an object with 2 properties: set `type` to `'wysiwyg'` and `Component` to the name of the imported WYSIWYG component.